-OVERVIEW: Jessie Ball duPont gave generously to various causes, including liberal arts colleges, during her lifetime.
-The duPont Fund continues her work, which includes grants to small liberal arts colleges across the country for efforts including capital campaigns, student retention efforts, and "green" projects such as improving campus energy efficiency.
+OVERVIEW: The duPont Fund makes grants to small liberal arts colleges across the United States for efforts including capital campaigns, student retention efforts, and "green" projects such as improving campus energy efficiency.

 IP TAKE: The foundation exclusively limits higher education grants to the 42 liberal arts colleges that received funding from Jessie Ball duPont during her lifetime.
 Applicants must network in order to get on this funder’s radar.

 PROFILE: The Jessie Ball duPont Fund was endowed by duPont’s estate upon her death in 1970.
 The fund seeks “to expand access and create opportunity by investing in people, organizations, and communities that were important to Jessie Ball duPont.”
 Namely, this refers to 322 non-profit organizations and religious groups and 42 colleges that duPont supported with grants from 1960 to 1964.
 The foundation believes that communities are stronger when “public, private and philanthropic resources are invested to build the assets of individuals, families and neighborhoods,” and that “citizens have both the right and the responsibility to participate fully in public debate about the distribution of resources, opportunities and assets intended to serve the common good.”
 Its three program areas are Building Organizational Capacity, Building Assets of People, Families, and Communities, and Promoting Civil Society.

 The Building Organizational Capacity program is intended to “assist with strategic planning, financial development, succession planning, professional development and facilities management,” as well as provide “small-dollar feasibility and technical assistance grants to help organizations inform decision-making and overcome obstacles.”